specialunderwear/haunted-wagtail/README.md

     npm run-script watch

 during development.
-Rev up your website, and start running...
+Rev up your website, and be afraid.
+Be very afraid...